riscv-collab/riscv-openocd/gnuarmeclipse/scripts/README.md

-These are the scripts used during the **GNU ARM Eclipse OpenOCD** build procedure.
+These were the scripts used during the **GNU ARM Eclipse OpenOCD** build procedure.
+Now they are deprecated, and a single script to build all distribution files was added to the gnuarmeclipse-se.git.

-The build scripts:
+The deprecated build scripts are:

 * build-openocd-linux.sh
 * build-openocd-osx.sh
 * build-openocd-win-cross-linux.sh

+Starting with May 2015, these scripts will no longer be maintained and will be removed at a later date.

 ## cross-pkg-config